Pavan-1dev/LICreports/EXPERIMENT-02.md

-# NOT COMPLETED

 # EXPERIMENT 02

 # AIM

-Design and analyze a **CMOS amplifier configuration** using **TSMC 180nm CMOS technology** and characterize the performance of the designed circuit using:
+Design and analyze a **CMOS amplifier configuration using NMOS transistor with PMOS active load** using **TSMC 180 nm CMOS technology** and characterize the performance of the designed circuit under the following specifications:

 VDD = 1.2 V
 ID = 250 µA
 CL = 0.5 pF
 L = 360 nm

 The circuit performance is verified using:

 1. DC Operating Point Analysis
 2. Transient Analysis
 3. AC Small Signal Analysis

 using **LTspice**.